MicrosoftDocs/powerapps-docs/powerapps-docs/administrator/preview-environments.md

 3. **Database cannot be created in Preview region**

-   Currently, you cannot create a database with Common Data Service for Apps in an environment in Preview (United States) region.
-This is in backlog.
+   Currently, you cannot create a database with Common Data Service for Apps in an environment in Preview (United States) region - we're working on it.

 <!--Reference links in article-->